raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 `publish_report_files` should reuse the existing `ReportFile` model and permissions so the current reports download and versioning behavior continues to apply.

 Program-specific behavior lives behind adapters at the statistical weights node level.
 TANF, SSP, and Tribal TANF share one pipeline key, run launcher, run history, QA storage, notification path, and output publication rule set.
-The run parameter uses exact `DataFile.ProgramType` values: `TAN`, `SSP`, or `TRIBAL`; display aliases such as `TANF` or `Tribal TANF` are not accepted as request values.
+The run parameter uses exact canonical Program codes: `TAN`, `SSP`, or `TRIBAL`; display aliases such as `TANF` or `Tribal TANF` are not accepted as request values.

 ---